freeCodeCamp/guide/src/pages/java/loop-types-for/index.md

 ---
-title: Java Loop Types for
+title: Loop Types for
 ---
-# The Java For Loop
+# For Loop

 The `for` loop give you a compact way to iterate over a range of values.